msfchen/deep_learning/basicnn/README.md

 ## Regression

 * [Predict Bike Rental Count](https://github.com/msfchen/deep_learning/tree/master/basicnn/bikerental):
-  - structured data requires data exploration, feature extraction, and feature engineering.
+  - Structured data requires exploratory data analyses, feature extraction, and feature engineering.
 The target value is hourly rental count.
-  - time series prediction data split: the last 21 days for test, the further prior 60 days for validation, all earlier 643 days for training, out of 2-year historical data
+  - Data split (from 2-year of historical data): the last 21 days for test, the further prior 60 days for validation, all earlier 643 days for training
-  - the simplest form of NN is used: one input layer, one hidden layer, and one output neuron; MSE is used as loss;
+  - The simplest form of NN is used: one input layer, one hidden layer, and one output neuron; MSE is used as loss;